apache/shenyu-website/content/en/projects/shenyu/waf-plugin/index.md

 * The `Handler` feild  in the rule configuration must be configured:

-  * permission: The handle logic that matches the rule. `reject` -- deny access, `allow` -- allow access.
+  * `permission`: The handle logic that matches the rule. `reject`: deny access, `allow`: allow access.

-  * statusCode: When access is denied, the value of the code field in the response body.
-Will not modify the status code of the response header.
+  * `statusCode`: When access is denied, the value of the code field in the response body. <font color=red>Will not modify the status code of the response header</font>.

-    e.g.：statusCode=10001，The rejected response body is :
+    e.g.：`statusCode=10001`，The rejected response body is :

     ```json
     {"code":10001,"message":"You are forbidden to visit"}